vybhg/HW-9/readme.md

-Resolved all errors and completed Homework 9.
+All errors are Resolved and Finished Homework 9.